rominalodolo/JAVA1/README.md

 - (OO) Encapsulation encourages good OBJECT-ORIENTATED design.

 Void type methods can have return statements but they can't return any values.

+Operators:
+If you compare two objects together - DON'T use operators rather use methods.
+Because of the way it is stored in memory - rather use `equals` method than `==`